Virginia Attorney General

 The attorney general of Virginia is an elected constitutional position that holds an executive office in the government of Virginia.
 Attorneys general are elected for a four-year term in the year following a presidential election.
 There are no term limits restricting the number of terms someone can serve as attorney general.

 History

 In the Colony of Virginia, attorneys general were typically appointed by the king of England, with vacancies in the office filled by the appointment of the colonial governor or lieutenant governor, sometimes in consultation with the governor's council.
+The Virginia Constitution of 1851 provided for the popular election of the attorney general.

+Mary Sue Terry, sworn in in 1986, was Virginia's first female attorney general.
+Jason Miyares, sworn in on January 15, 2022, became the state's first Latino attorney general.

 Qualifications

 The position of attorney general is established by Article V, Section 15 of the Constitution of Virginia, and they are elected for four years and serve concurrently with the governor.
 All candidates for attorney general must be at least thirty years old, a citizen of the United States, and have the same qualifications required of a Virginia Circuit Court judge.